JaCzekanski/Avocado/README.md

 You can run the included Playstation firmware replacement *Caetla* with the **Select** button (Right shift) then run the .exe directly from the disk.

 To load a .cue/.bin/.img/.chd file just drag and drop it.

+PAL games with LibCrypt protection need additional subchannel info - download proper file .SBI or .LSD file from [Redump](http://redump.org/discs/system/psx/), place it in the same folder as game image and make sure has identical name as .cue/.bin/... file.

 ## Controls